stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on pods that use the default service account
+**Description**: Indicates when pods use the default service account.

 **Remediation**: Create a dedicated service account for your pod.
-See https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ for more details.
+Refer to https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ for details.

 **Template**: [service-account](generated/templates.md#service-account)